sjfke/nonbleedingedge/outdated/python.rst

 Python Cheatsheet
 *****************

-.. important:: Being rewritten for Python-3 only, with an emphasis on using Python as a shell-script language.
+.. important:: Python-3 only, with an emphasis on using Python as a shell-scripting language.

 ==========
 Background